Phases of the penetration testing process

 Both passive and active techniques exist for scanning and enumeration.
 There are three major types of scanning—network scanning, port scanning, and vulnerability scanning.
 Enumeration techniques include Banner Grabbing, NetBIOS Enumeration, SNMP Enumeration, using LDAP, and using NTP and SMTP.

-A tool like Nmap usually performs enumeration and scanning by launching custom TCP, UDP or ICMP packets against a given target.
+A tool like Nmap usually performs scanning and enumeration by launching custom TCP, UDP or ICMP packets against a given target.
 The target responds to the information requests in the form of a digital signature.
 This signature is key to identifying what software, protocols and OS is running the target device.
 Nmap scans can identify network services, OS number and version, software applications, databases, and configurations, all with high probability.

 p0f is a passive monitoring Nmap alternative. p0f is a passive fingerprinting tool that does not generate network traffic.
 It is used to analyze network traffic and identify patterns behind TCP/IP-based communications often blocked for Nmap active fingerprinting techniques.
 Passive fingerprinting uses sniffer traces from the remote system to determine the operating system of the remote host. p0f uses a fingerprinting technique based on analyzing the structure of a TCP/IP packet to determine the OS and other configuration properties of a remote host.
 It includes powerful network-level fingerprinting features, and the ability to analyze application-level payloads such as HTTP, and can be used for detecting NAT, proxy and load balancing setups.